Take Logo

 2010/ 2011 Revision

-I decided from the start that classical & Koine Greek should be used and not modern Greek (modern terms are adopted according to Aim ii above).
+I decided from the start that classical & Koine Greek should be used and not modern Greek.
 On the Conlang list we tried to imagine a scenario in which someone might want to produce an 'ancient Greek without inflexions' in a way analogous to 'Latino sine flexione.'
 After some discussion, a scenario developed in which Alexander the Great did not die young in Persia, but lived on, turned westward bringing 'Magna Graeca' of southern Italy under his control and going on to conquer the rest of Italy as well as southern Gaul and the Iberian peninsular.
 The western part of the Hellenic alternative time-line (HATL) was dubbed WHATL, and later my own version of the HATL, both east and west, was dubbed RHATL.